TechnicPotato/Major-Projects/README.md

 Minor fitness app to track hold of 5/3/1 Beginner routine Should do a 3 week cycle and have ability to add weight.

-## Concept : Timetable Application
+## Half-finished : Timetable Application
 ### Learn App Dev / Work on Java
 An app that's capable of converting the timetable file given and making it into a user-friendly application.
+Actual app not hosted on GitHub yet.
 Should have:
+- [X] Basic timetable functionality
+- [X] Capable of retrieving timetable from website
 - [ ] Basic touch controls
-- [ ] Be capable of shifting between dates if needed.
+- [X] Be capable of shifting between dates if needed.
 Ideally with a date entered
-- [ ] Be capable of displaying the current class and next class.\
+- [X] Be capable of displaying the current class and next class.\
 - [ ] Minimalistic UI.

 ## Mostly complete: YAML Database